tock/tock/doc/threat_model/README.md

 **Note: This threat model is not descriptive of Tock's current implementation.
-It describes how we intend Tock to work in a future release, such as 2.0.**
+It describes how we intend Tock to work as of some future release, perhaps 2.0.**

 ## Overview